EhsanEqlimi/EhsanEqlimi.github.io/content/posts/myBio.md

 weight: 1
 ---

 My name is Ehsan.
-It is pronounced as [eh sa:n] in IPA.
+It is pronounced as [eh sa:n] in IPA and written as احسان in Persian/Farsi.
 Wrong pronunciation that I have heard for my name: [i:za:n], and wrong spelling: Eshan!
 It is a Persian name meaning "benefaction."
 Originally, it comes from Arabic, and there are different meanings and applications, as well as pronunciations, of this name in Persian and Arabic.
 The equivalent in pure Persian for my name, Ehsan, is Niki (which means "to do beautiful things").